ashwithabathini/mta-realtime-transit-pipeline/README.md

 # NYC MTA Real-Time Transit Data Pipeline

 ## 🚀 Executive Summary
-This project is an end-to-end ELT (Extract, Load, Transform) pipeline that ingests high-velocity transit data from the NYC MTA.
-It processes real-time subway arrival updates to monitor system performance, tracking over **1M records a day** with a 1-minute data freshness latency.
+* The NYC MTA manages millions of daily commutes, yet the complexity of real-time transit data often leaves a "visibility gap" between raw API feeds and actionable operational insights.
+* This project bridges that gap by engineering a high-velocity ELT (Extract, Load, Transform) pipeline that functions as a real-time Digital Twin of the Eighth Avenue Line (A, C, E).
+By ingesting raw Protobuf streams and applying modular dbt transformations, I’ve built an Automated Operations Center that tracks ~30,000 arrival updates per session with sub-minute latency.
+* This isn't just a dashboard; it’s a Real-Time Data Audit that identifies bottlenecks, calculates schedule variance at the station level, and proves data freshness through a custom "Heartbeat" monitoring system.

 ## 🛠️ The Tech Stack
 * **Ingestion:** Python (Requests, GTFS-Realtime/Protobuf)